finlaysonstudio/poc-context-as-code/README.md

 # Context as Code ⏺️

-Proof of concept building an entire project from scratch
+Proof of concept building an entire project from LLM prompts

 ## 🛠️ Tech Stack